Download Zipped Enrolled WP 9 SB0024.ZIP

 (d) appoint directly or by contract a full or part time director for substance abuse

-programs, and prescribe [his] the director's duties;
+programs, and prescribe [

 (f) establish and require contract providers to establish administrative, clinical,